paulbricman/paulbricman.github.io/docs/bookshelf.md

 - 💡 **to be mindblown**
 - 🍿 **to be entertained**

-The emoji stamps signal books which I found particularly inspiring, mindblowing, or entertaining.
+The emoji stamps signal books which I've found particularly inspiring, mindblowing, or entertaining.
 Bold entries are all-time favorites.

 - A Fire Upon The Deep, Vernor Vinge ✨
 - Augmenting Human Intellect, Douglas Engelbart